solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 ## Implementing `Data` Module

-As mention earlier `Data` module will contains common structures.
+As mention earlier `Data` module will contain common structures.
 We need one to hold simplified information about process.
 Also, our collector module should not depend on gopsutil library directly.

-So far only files we need is `./collector/data/processinfo.go` containing only simple structure
+So far only file we need is `./collector/data/processinfo.go` containing only simple structure

 ```go
 package data